Can You Settle Payroll Tax Debt with the EDD?

 The more compelling your hardship story — and the cleaner your financial disclosures — the better chance you have.

-If you’ve had issues with the Franchise Tax Board or CDTFA as well, this may be part of a broader tax problem.
-We coordinate across agencies.
+If you’ve also faced California FTB audit triggers or CDTFA issues, this may be part of a broader tax problem.
+We coordinate across agencies to build a unified defense.

 What If You Do Nothing?